MohamedMesahel/Weather-Dashboard/README.md

 * UV %

 ## Challenges
+I has a problem configuring the github pages with the submited files but at the end I was able to fix it.
-One problem with the app is if the Open Weather Map fails to find a city that matches what the user typed, no feedback is provided to the user.
+If the Open Weather Map fails to find a city that matches what the user typed, no feedback is provided to the user.

 ## User Story